 Extracting the correct value

-Now, when you capture the date using the @sys.date (best to use template mode for this, I think), you will use the $date.partial value as shown below.
+Now, when you capture the date using the @sys.date, you will use the $date.partial value as shown below.

 Two types of user input

 Now, the $date.partial can handle both the incomplete as well as the complete date input.
 When user inputs partial date, this is what the output looks like:

 The year simply contains UUUU – so you know the user didn’t fill in the year and you can prompt the user to do so (from your webhook).

 On the other hand, if the user did add the year, it is correctly identified:

 Create an intent called book.appointment with the following details